 To overcome those note positions, try to use exercises like this one:

-When doing these kind of exercises, speak or sing the notes you play, you will get them quickly this way.
-Also try skipping some notes in similar runs, try legato… The more you practice on these notes, the sooner you will remember them.
+When doing these kinds of exercises, speak or sing the notes you play, you will get them quickly this way.
+Also, try skipping some notes in similar runs, try legato… The more you practice on these notes, the sooner you will remember them.

 When you do exactly the same thing as before, you get this as result: